-In dealing with cases in research and publication, MPPKI (Media Publikasi Promosi Kesehatan Indonesia): The Indonesian Journal of Health Promotion uses guidelines issued by the Committee on Publication Ethics (Commission of Publication Ethics/COPE) in all aspects of publication ethics, in particular, protocols of research and publication misconduct.
-MPPKI (Media Publikasi Promosi Kesehatan Indonesia): The Indonesian Journal of Health Promotion requires all articles involving human subjects to respect the principles of research ethics as stated in the Declaration of Helsinki.
+In dealing with cases in research and publication, Media Publikasi Promosi Kesehatan Indonesia (MPPKI) uses guidelines issued by the Committee on Publication Ethics (Commission of Publication Ethics/COPE) in all aspects of publication ethics, in particular, protocols of research and publication misconduct.
+Media Publikasi Promosi Kesehatan Indonesia (MPPKI) requires all articles involving human subjects to respect the principles of research ethics as stated in the Declaration of Helsinki.
 Research involving animals as subjects are also required to comply with the International Principles for Biomedical Research issued by the International Council of Organizations of Medical Sciences (CIOMS).

 For research manuscript involving experiments on live vertebrates and/or higher invertebrates, the corresponding authors must be confirm that all experiments were performed in accordance with relevant guidelines and regulations.
 The manuscript must include a statement identifying the institute and/or licensing committee approving the experiments, including any relevant details.
 Manuscripts that lack proper ethical consideration for human or animal subjects will not be accepted for publication.

 For experiments that involve human subjects, the authors must identify the committee which approved the experiments and their submission must include statement confirming that informed consent was obtained from all subjects.
 Authors using phase II and phase III randomized controled trials in their study should refer to the CONSORT Statement for recommendations which facilitates complete and transparent reporting of trial findings.